ChristophWurst/ChristophWurst.github.io/_posts/2018-05-16-disk-space-cargo-clean.md

 for proj in $(find . -name Cargo.toml | xargs readlink -f | xargs dirname); do pushd $proj; cargo clean; popd; done
 ```

 And voilà!
-The `rust` directory shrunk to 1.1GB, getting rid of 49GB unneeded storage.
+The `rust` directory shrunk to 1.1GB, getting rid of 49GB of unneeded storage.